Gustav-Dev17/legrand-school-system/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-### To open and run this project, run the following commands:
+### To open and run this project, follow the steps below:

 <em>Note: your computer must have PHP and Composer installed!
 If you already have them installed follow the next steps!</em>